RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 ### Coded audio

 By designing sound effects for similar actions to have similar characteristics it is possible to  communicate actions that are happening through sound.
 This was done in Killer Instinct where a blind  player could tell whether an attack was high or low (for example) by the sound effect associated with  it.
 It is also used in God of War Ragnarok where there are sound effects for an unblockable or  undodgeable attacks.

+#### Implementation Options

+**Unity:**
+- Design sound effect libraries with consistent characteristics
+- Use Audio Mixer to apply consistent processing to sound categories
+- Implement audio cue systems that map actions to distinctive sounds
+- Use pitch, timbre, and rhythm to differentiate action types

+**Unreal Engine:**
+- Use Sound Cues to create consistent audio signatures
+- Organize sounds into classes with shared characteristics
+- Implement audio parameters that modify sounds consistently
+- Use Sound Mix to maintain consistent audio profiles

 **Used by mechanics:** Aim, attack, attack - continuous, block, character selection, checkbox - additive selection, combat mode, cooldown, crouch, dodge, enter menu, levelling-up, locate opponant2D, move building, Movement2D, navigate menu 2D, Perceive danger, perceive earnings, Perceive environment state, Perceive FoE, Perceive interactable, perceive marker, Perceive object state, Perceive objects, Perceive path, place building, place marker, questing/achievements, select-menu, sell building, slider - proportion selection, special attack, team identification, text chat, unavailable, upgrade building